hazelWolf/ExplorerKit_Unity/README.md

 # ExplorerKit_Unity
-All my learning and findings in unity (unity journal) for Unity 2017.3.0f3
+#### All my learning and findings in unity (unity journal) for Unity 2018.2.0f2

+* Xml to JSON convert - 13th July 2018